keymask/keymask-js/README.md

 creation (see
 ["German tank problem"](https://search.brave.com/search?q=german+tank+problem)).

-`Keymask-Base41` encodes serial numbers in such a way that they can be displayed to end-users without revealing these kinds of details.
+`Keymask` encodes serial numbers in such a way that they can be displayed to end-users without revealing these kinds of details.

 ## Why Base41?